Accepting new clients, including evening and Saturday availability!

 We are always committed to being transparent with our pricing and fees.
 Click here to view our current Fee Schedule.

-Our fees are fairly based off the Virginia Medicaid rates for the typical CPT codes that are usually charged in a treatment session or during an evaluation, while also staying within market range of neighboring physical therapy clinics.
-We adjust for services provided at home or daycare, delievering the convenience of therapy services without having to leave your home!
+Our fees are fairly based off the rates for the typical CPT codes that are usually charged in a treatment session or during an evaluation, while also staying within market range of neighboring physical therapy clinics offering similar services.
+We add a fee (already incorporated into the total charges listed) for delivering the convenience of therapy services without having to leave your home!

 No, you do not need a referral from your pediatrician to schedule an evaluation with us.
 Virginia allows "direct access" for physical therapy for up to 60 consecutive days before requiring authorization from your pediatrician.
 Having direct access to physical therapy offers significant benefits for your child, as it saves time and money (since there is no need to see primary care first).